-Health occasionally detects small concentrations of Pu-239/240, Sr-90, and isotopes of uranium in biota samples.
+Health occasionally detects small concentrations of Pu-239/240, Sr-90, and isotopes of uranium in biota samples and tritium in wine samples.
 Health does not typically detect gamma emitting radionuclides in biota or wine samples.

 Based on analysis of samples from background locations, detected concentrations of Sr-90 and isotopic uranium are most likely due to fallout from historical atmospheric testing of nuclear weapons.